Numerical Analysis of Target Enumeration via Euler Characteristic Integrals: Numerical Analysis

+for all $i,j=1,2,\dots, n$ with $ i\neq j$, and where ${C_{r}}$ is the average number of positions around one disk where a tangent disk could be placed..
+This follows because the disks' centers are uniform random variables, and only an area of $(x-2r+2)(y-2r+2)$ is available for the centers to be placed.

-It is important to note that due to edge effects, even as an expected value of the number of tangencies and not errors, the above formula is an approximation.
-The average $\mbox{radius}=6$ disk picked up by our sensor field doesn't have quite 88 spots around it where another disk can be placed to cause tangency; disks closer to the edge cannot have another disk placed to one side of them (see figure \ref{fig3}).
-So \eqref{tangency_formula} becomes a better and better approximation to the number of tangencies as $x,y \to \infty$.
-The magnitude of this error is most notable when placing radius $r$ disks down on a $2r\times2r$ sensor field without boundary effects: no matter now many disks are put down, as there is only one location where the target can fall, no tangencies will occur.
+By the assumptions above we are preventing edge effects, so in calculating ${C_{r}}$, we need to correct for the fact that disks closer to the edge cannot have another disk placed to one side of them (see Figure \ref{fig3}).
+The magnitude of this correction is most notable when placing radius $r$ disks down on a $2r\times2r$ sensor field without edge effects: no matter now many disks are put down, as there is only one location where the disks can fall, no tangencies will occur.

-We can correct for edge effects thusly.
+We calculate ${C_{r}}$.
 Assume our region is larger than $4r\times 4r$.
-Put a disk at each of the $2\cdot radius$ points closest to the boundary, and for each disk calculate at how many points in our region another disk could be placed to cause a tangency.
-Over the $2\cdot radius$ boundary locations, calculate the average number of tangency points for a disk centered at each location.
-Then we can calculate a weighted average representing the number of tangency points the average disk in our region is expected to have, which is a corrected value for our number of tangency points and is lower than the value calculated neglecting edge effects.
+At each of the points between $r$ and $3\cdot r$ from the edge, center a disk.
+For each disk calculate at how many points in our region a tangent disk could be placed (call these \emph{tangency points}).
+Then calculate the average number of tangency points for a disk centered at one of these locations close to the edge.
+Then we can calculate a weighted average representing the number of tangency points the average disk in our region is expected to have (assuming disks are placed down under a discrete uniform distribution).
+The number of tangency points around the average discrete disk in our sensing region will be lower then the number of tangency points around a discrete disk which is further than $3\cdot r$ from any edges.